-The Administrative Chair of the PHRC shall provide new members with the PHRC Governance and Operating Procedures, all PHRC policies, and relevant federal and state regulations.
+The Administrative Chair of the PHRC shall provide new members with the access to online PHRC Governance and Operating Procedures, all PHRC policies, and relevant federal and state regulations.
 Members shall also be provided with access to the online PHRC Member Handbook.